2014 Democratic Republic of the Congo Ebola outbreak: Subsequent findings

 In October 2014, it was reported that more recent findings suggested that there may have been several previous cases.
-The husband of the woman that was believed to have been the index case told an investigation team that shortly before she became ill she had visited two women who later died from Ebola-like symptoms.
+The woman's husband believed to have been the index case told an investigation team that shortly before she became ill ,she had visited two women who later died from Ebola-like symptoms.
 Other village residents also told the team that all the pigs in the village had died just before the illness hit the village and they had eaten the pigs.
 According to the research team, "it was the third time, after 2007 and 2012, that widespread pig deaths had preceded Ebola outbreaks in humans in the DR Congo...and it has been established that the pigs that died in 2012 carried the Ebola virus."
 Pig to human transmission has never been proven in previous outbreaks, but villagers have been told to avoid eating them and the investigation is ongoing.